esh6597/paper-drip-full/README.md

 added:

 - Mongoose Schemas and validation
-- Manual scaffolding; with comments explaining what normally auto-generated files do for reference
+- Manual scaffolding; with extensive comments explaining what normally auto-generated files do for reference
 - Package.json scripts (use Yarn!) detailing dependencies
 - SASS files and style variables for easier style editing